-In the SiqDocument item type, various attributes are increased when copying to IBM Content Manager.
+In the SiqDocument item type, various attributes are increased when you run copy to IBM Content Manager.

-In the SiqDocument item type, the length of the following attributes are increased from 128 to 256 bytes when copying to IBM Content Manager:
+In the SiqDocument item type, the length of the following attributes is increased 128 - 256 bytes when you run copy to IBM Content Manager:

 - SigServer

-- SiqShare
+- SigShare

 - SiqInitialDirectory

 - SigFileName

-- SiqContainerPath
+- SigContainerPath

-- SiqOwner
+- SigOwner

-This change will be handled automatically if you do not already have an SiqDocument item type in your IBM Content Manager server.
+This change is handled automatically if you do not already have an SiqDocument item type in your IBM Content Manager server.
 However, if this item type exists, it must be recreated with the new attribute lengths for this change to take effect.

-Note: If you have a working CopyTo IBM Content Manager action running without issues or if you know that your attribute lengths are not greater than 128 in length, then you can defer this action as you have not encountered the attribute length issue.
+Note: If you run a working CopyTo IBM Content Manager without issues or if you know that your attribute lengths are not greater than 128 in length, then you can defer this action as you did not encounter the attribute length issue.

-Note: Note that the attribute length is in bytes.
-The number of actual characters this length will hold varies based on the database code page that is used.
+Note: The attribute length is in bytes.
+The number of actual characters this length holds varies based on the database code page that is used.
 For example, if ASCII is used, then the number of characters is equal to the number of bytes.
 If UTF-8 is used, the number of bytes per character varies depending on the characters.
-Without this change, you will see errors if the source attributes for a copy to IBM Content Manager exceed 128 bytes.
-If you see these errors, you will need to perform the actions listed below.
+Without this change, you see errors if the source attributes for a copy to IBM Content Manager exceed 128 bytes.
+If you see these errors, you need to take the following actions.

-To extend the length of these attributes, perform the following actions:
+To extend the length of these attributes, take the following actions:

 - If the SiqDocument item type does not exist in the IBM Content Manager server, create a new IBM Content Manager volume with a CopyTo option to select SiqDocument.
-It will create the item type and its attributes with the correct lengths. - If SiqDocument item type already exists in the IBM Content Manager server and you need to fix the attribute length problem, then the administrator should delete/drop the SiqDocument item type and recreate or update the IBM Content Manager volume used for copy.
-This will automatically create the item types and attributes desired.
+It creates the item type and its attributes with the correct lengths. - If SiqDocument item type exists in the IBM Content Manager server and you need to fix the attribute length problem, then the administrator must delete or drop the SiqDocument item type and recreate or update the IBM Content Manager volume that is used for copy.
+It automatically creates the item types and attributes desired.

-Note: Take a back up of the database before dropping and recreating SiqDocument item type.
-When you drop the item type, you will permanently loose all the items (documents) stored in it.
+Note: Take a backup of the database before you drop and recreate SiqDocument item type.
+When you drop the item type, you permanently lose all the items (documents) stored in it.
 If the source documents are still available, you can run copy again to copy the data back into this item type.
-If there are no items in the item type, then this is not an issue.
+If no items exist in the item type, then it is not an issue.

-- To drop the SiqDocument item type: - 1.
-Delete all the items in the SiqDocument.
-Note that this is a permanent delete and you will lose all of the data. - 2.
-Delete the SiqDocument item type. - 3.
-Delete all the attributes belonging to the SiqDocument
+To drop the SiqDocument item type,

+- Delete all the items in the SiqDocument.
+This delete is permanent and you lose all of the data. - 2.
+Delete the SigDocument item type. - 3.
+Delete all the attributes that belong to the SiqDocument

-If the item type already exists and contains data you need to keep, and you need to extend these attributes, this is possible through direct database manipulation.
-However, this process is not supported and issues deriving from this would not be covered by IBM support.
-If this is desired, services should be employed to make these database changes.
+If the item type exists and contains data that you need to keep, and you need to extend these attributes, this process is possible through direct database manipulation.
+However, this process is not supported and issues that derive from it cannot be covered by IBM support.
+If you want this process, services must be employed to make these database changes.